mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/branching.md

 subsection: Getting Started
 ---

-Mattermost used to adopt a [tick-tock release strategy](https://docs.mattermost.com/process/release-faq.html#release-overview) where every other release was a "quality release" that only had bug fixes and no new features.
+Mattermost previously adopted a [tick-tock release strategy](https://docs.mattermost.com/process/release-faq.html#release-overview) where every other release was a "quality release" that only had bug fixes and no new features.

 The following diagram provides an overview of the branching strategy that was used to accomplish this.
 As an example, release-5.4 is a feature release and release-5.5 is a quality release.
 Note the "quality release" branch is based on the previous release branch.